 The Receiver continues discussions with a number of the investee companies regarding the possible exit of Crocus' interest.
-Currently there are eight (8) investees with a carrying value of approximately \$9.3 million where varying levels of discussions are taking place.
+Currently there are five (5) investees with a carrying value of approximately \$8.3 million where varying levels of discussions are taking place.

-5.3 Investments in Litigation
+5.3 Investment in Litigation

-Prior to the appointment of Deloitte as Receiver of Crocus a privately appointed receiver of the assets of eZedia had been appointed.
-Crocus had honoured its obligation under a guarantee to the primary lender of eZedia and claimed the net proceeds of the sale of assets of eZedia (approximately \$164,000) pursuant to subrogation language contained within the guarantee agreement.
-Deloitte filed a Notice of Application in Court for a declaration that the net proceeds of sale from the assets of eZedia be paid to the Receiver.
-The matter was contested and in a judgment delivered on July 7, 2006, Madam Justice McCawley ruled that Deloitte was entitled to the net sale proceeds of eZedia currently being held in trust.
-A Notice of Appeal was filed and was heard on October 3, 2007, and on February 13, 2008, the Court of Appeal overturned the decision and ordered that the funds be turned over to the primary lender of eZedia.
-Deloitte has complied with the order and will not be appealing the decision.
-The eZedia file is now considered closed.
 On November 29, 2006, the Receiver issued a statement of claim against the Goldeyes for unpaid interest which at the time totalled approximately \$306,000.
-A statement of defence was received and has been reviewed by the Receiver and counsel.
-The Receiver has filed a motion to have this matter dealt with summarily by the Court.
+A statement of defence was received and was reviewed by the Receiver and counsel.
+The Receiver filed a motion to have this matter dealt with summarily by the Court.
 Counsel for the Goldeyes requested an examination of the Receiver on its affidavit and brought a motion seeking an Order to compel the Receiver to produce certain documents.
-The Receiver has produced the documents sought and the Goldeyes' motion was not proceeded with, although costs of that motion remain to be argued.
-The parties have recently been engaged in a series of cross-examinations on affidavits.
-A summary judgment motion has been set for May 14, 2008.
+The Receiver produced the documents sought and the Goldeyes' motion was not proceeded with.
+The parties then engaged in a series of cross-examinations on affidavits.
+A summary judgment motion was heard for May 14, 2008.
+Judgment has been reserved.